 Look For Diagonals in Your Wildlife Photographs

-In wildlife photography, you can use these to create compositions with more energy and emotional impact as you look through your viewfinder at the scene before you.
+A diagonal is a line that slants in one direction in your image.
+In wildlife photography, diagonals can create compositions with more energy and emotional impact as you look through your viewfinder at the scene before you.
+Look for diagonals in the landscape or foreground or an animal’s body posture.

 Use Leading Lines

 By leading lines, I mean features like roads, rivers, tree trunks, and branches that lead your eye from one part of the frame to another (often towards the main subject).
+Use leading lines to add depth and highlight what matters most in your composition.
+Leading lines also help guide viewers through an image—they tell a story of how someone might move through a landscape or experience it.

 Shoot Wide to Crop Later

 From my previous point about using diagonals and leading lines, I want to mention the importance of shooting wide (i.e., don’t zoom into a subject if you can get closer instead).
+You can crop when editing photos on your home computer screen—you’ll have more flexibility this way.

 Use The Weather To Your Advantage

 Photographing animals in all sorts of weather can add a lot of mood, interest, and drama to your photos.
+The secret is adapting to what you are given rather than improving lousy weather or waiting for ideal conditions.
+Bad weather is often far more interesting than good.

+Shooting in the mist can be very dramatic.
+It isolates a subject from their background and adds an eerie quality if trees or grasses surround them.
 In heavy rain, you can use long exposures on your camera to smooth out the water movement, adding a dreamy quality to the scene.
+Snow is also particularly effective at isolating subjects to make them stand out.

 Focus On The Eyes

-The eyes are the windows to the soul is valid for wildlife photography.
+The eyes are the windows to the soul, which is valid for wildlife photography.
 The eyes are central to your subject’s identity and shape the image as a whole.
+By drawing attention to your subject’s eyes, you can make an intimate portrait of an animal and give it a recognizable character.

 If you have a large telephoto lens and a very shallow depth of field, you can create images that are headshots of your subjects with everything else blurred out.
+The pupils should focus for maximum effect.
+Blurring out around the head will allow the viewer to focus on their eyes.

 Shoot Wildlife In Black & White